 For information on the definitions the testing environment XML must contain, see Defining Test Object Classes and Test Object Methods.

-You register the Testing Agent by calling a C function that UFT provides for this purpose.
+You register the Testing Agent by calling a C function that UFT One provides for this purpose.
 For more information, see Registering Your Testing Agent.
 You can perform the registration as part of the Testing Agent installation or as a separate procedure.

-This registration enables UFT to communicate with the Testing Agent.
-Registering the Testing Agent with UFT does not perform the registration of the COM object with the operating system.
+This registration enables UFT One to communicate with the Testing Agent.
+Registering the Testing Agent with UFT One does not perform the registration of the COM object with the operating system.
 Registering the Testing Agent COM object itself to the computer needs to be handled separately.

 If your testing agent is compiled with Microsoft Visual Studio 2005, 2008, or 2010, provide the relevant redistributable as part of your testing agent installation process.